This post may contain affiliate links. Read my full disclosure policy.

-In Italian, Cacio e Pepe means “cheese and pepper”.
-Although this dish seems very simple on the surface, it is incredibly flavorful and satisfying with just four ingredients!
+Originating in Rome, Cacio e Pepe literally translates to “cheese and pepper”.
+Although this Italian pasta dish seems very simple on the surface, it is incredibly flavorful and satisfying with just four ingredients!

 Ingredients in Cacio e Pepe